Top 12 Radiology Manager Skills to Put on Your Resume

 3. DICOM

-DICOM (Digital Imaging and Communications in Medicine) is a standard protocol for the management, storage, and transmission of medical imaging information and related data, ensuring interoperability between different imaging devices and systems within radiology departments.
+DICOM (Digital Imaging and Communications in Medicine) standardizes how medical images and related data are formatted and exchanged, ensuring different devices and systems work together.

 Why It's Important